-4. Target programming specifically to students.
+4. Continue to target programming specifically for students.

 TUN students are primarily in medical/health-based programs.
 As future health intervention providers, they offer a unique opportunity to impact the greater community.
 By educating students during their formative training, they are more likely to be knowledgeable and sensitive practitioners to their own patients.
 The goal would be to provide them with targeted programs to increase this awareness as future practitioners.